Crypho/cordova-plugin-scrypt/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

     libscrypt is Copyright (c) 2013, Joshua Small under the BSD license.
+See src/ios/libscrypt/LICENSE